AdamSobieski/Argumentation/README.md

 These formats could provide end-users with enhanced presentational, interactional, and navigational features as well as other features made possible from the availability of argument-related data elsewhere in MIME messages.

-Hypertext could be automatically generated from argument-related data.
-In addition to algorithms producing argument-specific hypertext from argument-related data, developers might want to explore providing reusable and general-purpose hypertext which would vary, at runtime, based upon loaded argument-related data.
+Static hypertext could be automatically generated from argument-related data.
+In addition to algorithms producing static argument-specific hypertext from argument-related data, developers might want to explore providing reusable and general-purpose dynamic hypertext which would vary, at runtime, based upon loaded argument-related data.
 How would embedded HTML content in MIME messages access argument-related data from other parts of MIME messages?

 As HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages, so too could HTML content in other kinds of MIME messages use this URL scheme in [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block).
 This might resemble: